pyj2025/native-webgame/README.md

-# Project Title: Multi-Game App
+# Project Title: Native Web Game

 ## Description
 This application is a haven for game lovers, featuring a variety of engaging games.
 With our Multi-Game App, you can enjoy a medley of different games all in one place.
 Here's a brief overview of the games included: